somexlab/fastddm/ContributorAgreement.md

-The FastDDM project, hosted at [https://github.com/somexlab/fastddm](https://github.com/somexlab/fastddm) at University of Vienna, Faculty of Physics, Computational and Soft Matter Physics unit, operates under the GPLv3 open-source license (Administrator).
+The FastDDM project, hosted at [https://github.com/somexlab/fastddm](https://github.com/somexlab/fastddm) at University of Vienna, Faculty of Physics, Computational and Soft Matter Physics group, operates under the GPLv3 open-source license (Administrator).
 When you submit code changes, your contributions automatically fall under the same GPLv3 license that applies to the entire project.
 This means that you accept the terms and conditions of that GPLv3 license and your contribution complies with these.
 If you have any concerns, feel free to